 Items Name Description Changelog Status STATUS Displays the percent full of the change log.
 Clear Changelog $\oplus$ CLEAR Clear the changelog.
+All records will Clear the changelog.
 All records will be lost.
 An entry will be made in the changelog to indicate it has been cleared.